michelefenu/justifeye/README.md

 4. The extension icon should now appear on the right of the address bar

 ### Usage
-The current version of Justifeye will work only on the Wikipedia website.
+Current version of Justifeye will work only on the Wikipedia website.
 Give it a try!

 When you are visiting [Wikipedia](https://wikipedia.org/) you can justify articles by clicking the extension icon near the address bar.